-- The insurance entity is a solo insurance undertaking. - The auditor is responsible for the audit of the entity's statutory financial statements as well as of the relevant elements of the Solvency and Financial Condition Report. - The audited entity has calculated the Solvency Capital Requirement using the Partial or Full Internal Model method. - The auditor's report is submitted to the Central Bank together with the relevant elements of the SFCR and other accompanying information which consists only of - D.1 Assets - D.2 Technical provisions - o D.3 Other liabilities - o D.4 Alternative methods for valuation - o D.5 Any other information - o E.1 Own funds - E.6 Any other information - The risk margin and any other quantitative elements of the SFCR that relate to or are dependent upon the SCR are all out of scope of the audit. - The financial information has been prepared by the management of the entity in accordance with the financial reporting provisions established by a regulator to meet the requirements of that regulator.
-Management does not have a choice of financial reporting frameworks. - The applicable financial reporting framework is a compliance framework designed to meet the financial information needs of specific users. - The terms of the audit engagement reflect the description of directors' responsibility for the Solvency and Financial Condition Report. - The auditor has concluded an unmodified (i.e. "clean") opinion is appropriate based on the audit evidence obtained. - The auditor's report is not published with the Solvency and Financial Condition Report. - Only those elements of the SFCR which the Central Bank has identified in Appendix 2 to its Feedback Statement to Consultation Paper CP 104 are treated as 'other information' in accordance with the requirements of ISA (UK and Ireland) 720.
-The auditor has nothing to report in respect of 'other information'. - Those responsible for oversight of the Solvency and Financial Condition Report differ from those responsible for the preparation of the Solvency and Financial Condition Report.
+- •The insurance entity is a solo insurance undertaking. - •The insurance entity is a life insurance undertaking. - •The auditor is responsible for the audit of the entity's statutory financial statements as well as of the relevant elements of the Solvency and Financial Condition Report. - •The audited entity has calculated the Solvency Capital Requirement using the Partial or Full Internal Model method. - •The auditor's report is submitted to the Central Bank together with the relevant elements of the SFCR and other accompanying information which consists only of - oD.1 Assets - •D.2 Technical provisions - •D.3 Other liabilities - °D.4 Alternative methods for valuation - •D.5 Any other information - ∘E.1 Own funds - °E.6 Any other information - •The risk margin and any other quantitative elements of the SFCR that relate to or are dependent upon the SCR are all out of scope of the audit. - •The financial information has been prepared by the management of the entity in accordance with the financial reporting provisions established by a regulator to meet the requirements of that regulator.
+Management does not have a choice of financial reporting frameworks. - •The applicable financial reporting framework is a compliance framework designed to meet the financial information needs of specific users. - •The terms of the audit engagement reflect the description of directors' responsibility for the Solvency and Financial Condition Report. - •The auditor has concluded an unmodified (i.e. "clean") opinion is appropriate based on the audit evidence obtained. - •The auditor's report is not published with the Solvency and Financial Condition Report. - •Only those elements of the SFCR which the Central Bank has identified in Appendix 2 to its Feedback Statement to Consultation Paper CP 104 are treated as 'other information' in accordance with the requirements of ISA (UK and Ireland) 720.
+The auditor has nothing to report in respect of 'other information'. - •Those responsible for oversight of the Solvency and Financial Condition Report differ from those responsible for the preparation of the Solvency and Financial Condition Report. - N.B.
+There may be circumstances where the audit opinion covers the QRTs of a solo insurance undertaking which form part of a Group Solvency and Financial Condition Report.
+Where this is the case, this should be defined upfront.